Frequently Asked Questions

 - I am new to Colorado.
 What do I need to register and title my vehicle?

-- I purchased a vehicle without at title, how do I get a title in my name?
+- I purchased a vehicle without a title, how do I get the title in my name?

 If you purchased a vehicle without a title you will need to bond for the title to be in your name.
 Please see the DR 2922 Title or Salvage Title Established by Surety Bond for a list of instructions/requirements.
 Additional forms listed may be found on the Forms in Number Order page.
 This transaction would be completed with your county motor vehicle office.

 - How can I transfer a title from a deceased owner?

 You will need Letters of Testamentary or Administration or Small Estates showing who can sign for the vehicle, plus a death certificate.
 This individual could then sign the title as owner.

 If it is in Joint tenancy with rights of survivorship (vehicle owned by 2 people) then the surviving owner could sign with a copy of the death certificate.

 If there are 2 owners and one is deceased and the other has a Power of Attorney, the Letters of Testamentary or Administration or Small Estates would be needed for the deceased owner and the Power of Attorney would be needed for the other owner to show who can sign the title.